zachhhhh/WhisperLiveKit/README.md

 ## 🚀 Overview

-This project is based on [Whisper Streaming](https://github.com/ufal/whisper_streaming) and [SimulStreaming](https://github.com/ufal/SimulStreaming), allowing you to transcribe audio directly from your browser.
+This project is based on [WhisperStreaming](https://github.com/ufal/whisper_streaming) and [SimulStreaming](https://github.com/ufal/SimulStreaming), allowing you to transcribe audio directly from your browser.
 WhisperLiveKit provides a complete backend solution for real-time speech transcription with a functional, simple and customizable frontend.
 Everything runs locally on your machine ✨

 ### 🔄 Architecture